SwissClinicalTrialOrganisation/secuTrial_recipes/create_sae_notification/README.md

        the SAE notification.
  ```

-# Create an AE notificatioin
+# Create an AE notification

 1. Navigate to the item (e.g. radiobutton) which indicates if an SAE is being registered

-2. New rule → Generate message if  → “Rule name: New SAE” → New or condition → own item → = equal value → fixed integer → no
+2. New rule → Generate message if  → “Rule name: New AE” → New or condition → own item → = equal value → fixed integer → no

-3. Under Message “Define New”: Proceed as for SAE and replace the word SAE by AE.
+3. Under Message “Define New”: Proceed as for SAE (i.e. point 4. above) and replace the word SAE by AE.

 In the **AdminTool**:

 1. Select the "Ressources" tab
 2. Select your project and check the notifications you want to send
-3. Select: “Versenden als” →  interne Nachricht →
+3. Select: "send as" →  "internal message" →
-Select your project →  Email an alle Teilnehmer des Projektes →  Select the role that should receive the message
+Select your project →  email to all participants of project →  Select the role that should receive the message